ACCESS-NRI/access-om3-configs/README.md

 All the configurations use the [Payu](https://payu.readthedocs.io/en/latest/) workflow management tool, and pre-built executables available on [NCI](https://nci.org.au/).

-Documentation on the configurations is provided [here](http://access-om3-configs.access-hive.org.au/).
+Detailed documentation on the configurations, including how to make modifications, is provided at [https://access-om3-configs.access-hive.org.au](https://access-om3-configs.access-hive.org.au/).

+## Running OM3 and the configurations in this repository

+If you would like to run the model, see the [How to Run ACCESS OM3 documentation](https://docs.access-hive.org.au/models/run-a-model/run-access-om3/).

 ## Repository structure